 I am totally loving all the squash and pumpkins in the stores during this time of the year.
 I realized that I have so many pumpkin and squash recipes now, I will do a roundup soon!

-This butternut squash curry is so delicious, it has a good balance of sweet squash with the spicy curry base.
+This butternut squash curry is so delicious, it has a good balance of sweet squash with a spicy curry base.

-I also add in some spinach at the end for extra nutrition, and color, and taste!
+I also add in some spinach at the end for extra nutrition, color, and taste!